Euphorbia (Chamaesyce) setiloba

 that help deflect some of the intense insolation.
 The leaves are strictly

-opposite on the stems and are inequal and the margins are entire.
+opposite on the stems and are unequal and the margins are entire.

-FLOWERS: What at first appears to be a lovely little flower barely a mm
+FLOWERS: What at first appears to be a lovely little flower barely a millimeter

-in diameter is actually an involucre enclosing several male
+in diameter is actually an involucre (cup-like structure) enclosing several male

 staminate flowers and one pistillate female flower.
 The surrounding glands and the lobed appendages form the rim of the vase-shaped involucre.
 Flowers can appear almost any time of year if moisture is favorable.